carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![AWS Systems Manager](https://d1.awsstatic.com/AWS%20Systems%20Manager/Product-Page-Diagram_AWS-Systems-Manager.9184df66edfbc48285d16c810c3f2d670e210479.png)

-- `Parameter Store` is Secure and centralized serverless storage of configuration and secrets: passwords, database details, and license code, API Keys
+- `Parameter Store` is Secure and centralized serverless **storage of configuration and secrets**: passwords, database details, and license code, API Keys
   - Use case: Centralized configuration for dev/uat/prod environment to be used by CLI, SDK, and Lambda function
 - `Run Command` allows you to automate common administrative tasks and perform one-time configuration changes on EC2 instances at scale
 - `Session Manager` replaces the need for Bastions to access instances in private subnet